RCN-ECS/CnGV/notebook/20210107_QuestionsAndReflections.md

  - Also: CovGE can exist in the presence of GxE, but based on first principles is also inversely related, so we need a measure of both that is comparable across different datasets.

+### IMPT: Are the sampling estimates accurate and unbiased estimations of the population parameters?
+- which of our plots show this?

 ### 3. How should people test for the significance of CovGE and GxE estimates?
 How should people describe the uncertainy of their estimates?